The Reader - Week 2

 The night club was crowded.
 Andy had gone to see the most recent incarnation of a band that he had followed one summer a couple of years ago.
 As he made his way to the other side of the room he saw Sally, a woman who he had also followed that summer.
 She was usually talkative, sometimes maddeningly so, but Andy didn't mind her loquaciousness; whenever she got wound up he would just sit back and let her words flow over him.
 Her voice was smooth, and she wasn’t afraid of letting it drop into a lower register; a true contralto.
 It never had the scratchy “fry” of so many of the younger women that he saw on TV or in the movies.Andy’s reverie was broken by the touch of Jennifer’s hand on his thigh.
 Andy had the strange feeling that his flashback had really happened.
 Was it some erotic fiction that he had once proofread?

 But tonight she wasn’t talking.
 Her eyes were on the band.
 Jessie, one of her former lovers, was on stage with a new group, trying to rekindle the passion he had once held for performing.
 Jessie would toss a glance her way from time to time.
 Most of what the group played was turgid blues, but when Jessie counted off an up-tempo version of Big Joe Turner’s “Boogie-Woogie Country Girl” Sally came to life.
 She started moving her leg in time to the music, her thigh touching Andy’s in a subtle dance: primal, arousing.
 Sally and Andy were friends, but never in an intimate sense.
-Once in a while, late at night, before either of them had married, she would call him and have him over to watch Alfred Hitchcock reruns on TV.
+Once in a while, late at night, before she had married, she would call him and have him over to watch Alfred Hitchcock reruns on TV.
 She talked then.
 As Sally got into the music her mouth opened reflexively, she was becoming aroused as well.
 The song ended, as did her “dance.”
 She turned and smiled at Andy, her eyes flashing a silent thank-you.
 The band took a break and she returned to her talk mode, all the while keeping an eye on Jessie.
 The “fling” that she had taken with him, nearly five years ago now, had ended badly—for her.

 All of Jessie’s flings had ended badly for the women.